aleen42/PersonalWiki/Programming/JavaScript/Framework/vue/computed_properties_and_watchers/computed_properties_and_watchers.md

 vm.fullName = 'Jackie Chan';
 ```

-What if I need to modify a compute property?
+What if I need to modify a computed property?
 We can set a setter for this:

 ```js
 const vm = new Vue({